 Frequently asked questions

-For students applying to receive a scholarship in 2017, applications will open on August 18 2016 and close on October 31 2016.
-If you are interested in applying, please fill out the “Contact Us” form and we will add you to our 2017 Expressions of Interest Register.
+For students applying to receive a scholarship in 2018 applications will open on August 18 2017.
+If you are interested in applying, please fill out the “Contact Us” form and we will add you to our 2018 Expressions of Interest Register.
 An application form will be emailed or posted to you.

 It is advisable to start preparing your documents before applications open as this can take a lot of time.
 Some of the documents that you can prepare in advance include:

 - A copy of your full birth certificate

 - A copy of an official document showing the veterans’ operational service and/or the period of continuous full-time service as a member of the Australian Navy, Army or Airforce (eg. Discharge certificate, Certificate of Service)